Skip to content

 Sources profile:This story draws on neutral-leaning sources

-Robert Jenrick MP told a Commons adjournment debate on 9 February 2026 that legal advice received during his own tenure as Secretary of State for Housing, Communities and Local Government had already established that postponing local elections for a second year was not legally sustainable.
+Robert Jenrick told a Commons adjournment debate on 9 February 2026 that legal advice from his own tenure as Secretary of State had already concluded that postponing local elections for a 2nd consecutive year was not legally sustainable.
+The statement appears in Hansard records of a debate on West Sussex County Council elections.

 The Electoral Commission's Q4 2025 report shows Reform UK on £5.4m, the Conservatives on £4m and Labour on £1.98m, with a further £3m from Harborne in the period taking his six-month total to roughly £12m.